 Zekharya, or Zechariah 8:19 reads, “Thus saith the LORD of hosts: The fast of the fourth month (Fast of the 17th of Tammuz), and the fast of the fifth (Tisha B’Av), and the fast of the seventh (Yom Kippur – Day of Atonement), and the fast of the tenth (Fast of the Tenth of Teveth), shall be to the house of Judah JOY and GLADNESS, and CHEERFUL FEASTS.”

 Judaism says that with the coming of the Messiah and the rebuilding of the Temple in Jerusalem, these fast days will be transformed from days of national mourning to joyful holidays!

-Won’t you pray that on July 7, 2012 and during these three weeks of mourning, that God will speak to a countless number of religious Jewish people the world over as they fast and mourn.
+Won’t you pray that on Tuesday, July 11, 2017 and during these three weeks of mourning (through Tuesday, August 1, 2017), that God will speak to a countless number of religious Jewish people the world over as they fast and mourn.
 How we long for Him to draw many of these religious people to Yeshua HaMashiach, Jesus the Messiah!
-He, indeed, is the Living Temple of God (John 2:19-21), the One Who so longs to transform them and give them a brand new, abundant, and eternal life (John 10:10; II Corinthians 5:17)!
+He, indeed, is the Living Temple of God (John 2:19-21), the One Who so longs to transform them and give them a brand new, abundant, and eternal life (John 10:10; 2 Corinthians 5:17)!